 It helps with circulation, muscle relaxation, and switching off mentally.

+I’ve broken that down here.
 How People Use Sauna for Recovery and Daily Wellness

 Massage chairs

-You don’t have to book anything
+You don’t have to book anything.

-You don’t have to go anywhere
+You don’t have to drive anywhere.

-You just sit down and use it
+You just sit down, switch it on, and use it whenever you need it.

-If you’re considering one, I’ve broken down the best options here
+If you’re considering one, I’ve broken down some of the best options here.
+Best Massage Chairs for Home Recovery

 Hyperbaric oxygen